paul-krug/Target-Approximation-Model/docs/source/install.rst

     cd TargetApproximationModel-VERSION/
     python setup.py install

-If you intend to develop librosa or make changes to the source code, you can install with `pip install -e` to link to your actively developed source tree::
+If you intend to develop TargetApproximationModel or make changes to the source code, you can install with `pip install -e` to link to your actively developed source tree::

     tar xzf TargetApproximationModel-VERSION.tar.gz